Christochi/RestaurantAPI/README.md

 # Restaurant API
 ## Description
 The REST API is used to update the food menu of a Restaurant and the Chefs profile of the webpage.
 You can also perform normal CRUD operations via the endpoints (`/menu/` and `/chef/`).

 The data from the API is displayed on the webpage after refreshing the webpage.
+Refreshing automatically sends a **GET** request to the endpoint to retrieve the data

 ## Requirement
 - Install the lastest Golang (required for first setup)